Case Study - Good Board vs Bad Board

 Figure 7 – Spatial scan of the IF chain of the good board showing strong emissions throughout

 Figure 8 – Spatial scan of the bad board at the IF frequency

 After viewing the large variation in the very-near-field emissions at this location, a visual inspection of the board revealed the SAW filter highlighted in the image above was populated with a 90° rotation meaning no signal would pass through.

 The EMScanner has shown itself to be an extremely useful tool for identifying differences between good and bad boards.
-In these examples it took a couple of hours to get baseline analysis of the good boards done.
+In these examples, it took a couple of hours to get a baseline analysis of the good boards done.
 This would normally be the case for a new design.
-However once these baselines are done it should be possible to quickly identify locations of the board which may be causing problems.
+However, once these baselines are done it should be possible to quickly identify locations of the board which may be causing problems.

-The EMScanner should reduce the amount of time spent debugging boards and should improve the yield of design which are currently problematic to debug.
+The EMScanner should reduce the amount of time spent debugging boards and should improve the yield of designs which are currently problematic to debug.

 The instrument provides spatial and spectral scans that allow design teams to cut one to two design cycles out of their product development process.
 It also reduces their EMI testing time by up to two orders of magnitude.

 The design team conducted the scans on the EMxpert system in their offices.
 In a matter of minutes, they obtained the results.
 Testing the design in a third party chamber would have have been weeks away